tumagonx/nwjs_docs_old/Building-node-webkit.md

 1. [Get the Chromium depot_tools](http://www.chromium.org/developers/how-tos/install-depot-tools).
 2. Setup building enviroment, see *Build Instructions* above.

+**Starting from v0.11.0, it's required to use at least VS2013 Pro update 2 to build on windows.** And see also the section 'Official extra build settings' below.

 ## Get the Code

 `node-webkit` is now a part of our custom `Chromium`, that means the way we get `node-webkit` is mostly the same with `Chromium`, following steps are indeed modified from the [Get the Code](http://www.chromium.org/developers/how-tos/get-the-code).